sguox002/leetcode/leetcode-all.md

 <<-1662	Check if two string arrays are equivalent
 problem: concat and check if correct
-approach: brutal force, or using two pointer
+approach: brutal force, or using two pointer O(1) two pointer for the word counter, two pointer for the char counter in each word, which word is finished first, increase the word counter.
-level: 1
+level: 2
 ->>

 <<-1660	Correct a Binary Tree    83.2%	Medium